MicrosoftDocs/security/zero-trust/zero-trust-overview.md

 - [IaaS applications in Amazon Web Services](secure-iaas-apps.md)
 - [Microsoft Sentinel and Microsoft Defender XDR](/security/operations/siem-xdr-overview)

-## Related links

-- [Zero Trust Overview](https://www.youtube.com/watch?v=KlEKAzMQEOw&list=PLtVMyW0H7aiOQwZSsn2d-tg2z729ce1BZ&index=13):  This video provides information about:

-    - Zero Trust definition
-    - Zero Trust principles
-    - Zero Trust core concepts
-    - Rapid modernization plan (RaMP) quick wins

-- [Zero Trust - The Open Group](https://www.youtube.com/watch?v=x0xlTVyX968&list=PLtVMyW0H7aiOQwZSsn2d-tg2z729ce1BZ&index=12): This video provides a perspective on Zero Trust from a standards organization.
+--->

 ## Next steps

-Use additional Zero Trust content based on a documentation set or your role in your organization.
+Use additional Zero Trust content based on a documentation set or roles in your organization.

 ### Documentation set